queryluke/masseffect-5e-data/data/rules/shields.md

 he has taken no damage since the end of his last turn and his shields begin to regenerate, immediately gaining 10 shield points.
 Todd now has 14 shield points total.
 Todd takes his turn as he normally would.

-An adept spots Todd and hits him with a Warp spell.
+An adept spots Todd and hits him with a Warp power.
 This bypasses Todd's shields and deals 13 necrotic damage.
 But it does not end his shield regeneration.
-If this damage had been from an Assault Rifle or an Incinerate spell, Todd's shield regeneration would have ended.
+If this damage had been from an Assault Rifle or an Incinerate power, Todd's shield regeneration would have ended.

 On Todd's next turn, he gains another 10 shield points, putting him back to his maximum capacity of 20 and the regeneration